 4/ Avoid negativity

 This includes people, places and things that drain your energy.
-The global population is experiencing high levels of fear right now.
-Fear is contagious and detrimental to your physical and mental health.
+Fear, for example, is contagious and detrimental to your physical and mental health.
 The more you can manage your stress through discerning what is good for your soul, the better off you are.

 5/ Know your numbers

 With the uncertainty of our current economy, it’s vital that you get a grip on your finances to plan for unforeseen events.
 Start a simple daily habit of tracking your expenses.
 When you put effort into managing your money, you heal your relationship with money.

 Avoiding your finances is like avoiding breathing.
 Money is the oxygen to your life so it’s important to take note of how much you’re getting in and how much you’re giving out.

 There’s a lot of “noise” in the world.
 It’s so important to connect to your truth when being bombarded with information.